 MIT is deeply committed to the success and growth of every employee throughout their career at MIT.
 Performance development is an active partnership between managers, employees, and the Institute that enables MIT’s diverse staff to be fully engaged and reach their full potential.

-Find management resources, tools and best practices to support you in setting clear goals and expectations, encouraging growth through development and career planning, engaging in ongoing coaching and feedback, documenting ongoing conversations with performance reviews and inspiring and motivating excellence through ongoing engagement.
+Find management resources, tools and best practices to support you in setting clear goals and expectations, encouraging growth through career development, engaging in ongoing coaching and feedback, documenting ongoing conversations with performance reviews and inspiring and motivating excellence through ongoing engagement.

-Development and career planning is a rich opportunity for managers and employees to plan for and support an individual’s growth and development with an eye toward the department and Institute’s current and future needs.
-See best practices for development and career planning.
+Career development is a rich opportunity for managers and employees to plan for and support an individual’s growth and development with an eye toward the department and Institute’s current and future needs.
+See best practices.

 Ongoing coaching and feedback